Skip to main content

 Thesis

 Gold’s 2.52% rise to $4,861.8 per ounce matters because it is happening in a market that has already spent months proving that official-sector demand is not a side note.
-Reuters’ latest gold explainer and its separate piece on the safety bid adding fuel to central-bank buying both reinforce the same point: gold is no longer trading only as a short-lived panic hedge.
+Reuters’ latest gold explainer and its separate piece on the safety bid adding fuel to central-bank buying both reinforce the same point: gold is no longer trading only as a short-lived panic hresearch differentiation.
 It is trading as a reserve-asset alternative inside a world that still does not trust fiat stability, geopolitical calm, or the long-term path of real yields.

 At $4,861.8, gold is still below the 52-week high of $5,586.2, but it is also far above the 52-week low of $3,125.0.
 That is important context.
 This is not an exhausted metal barely holding onto a spike.
 It is a structurally elevated market that keeps finding new buyers on macro stress, reserve diversification, and portfolio defense.